 While hair loss is most often inevitable, you could take some simple steps to reduce the amount of hair you’re losing when it’s not a medical problem.2

-- Ensure that you’re eating a balanced diet that has sufficient
+- Ensure that you’re eating a balanced diet that has sufficient iron and protein.

 - Avoid tying your hair up very tightly.
 Tight hairstyles like braids and ponytails are likely to increase the amount of permanent damage to your hair follicles.

 - Don’t straighten or curl your hair too often.
 Even if you decide to, use your straightener or curling iron at low temperatures when your hair is dry to reduce damage.
 Also, avoid using a hair dryer.